supercollider/supercollider/README_WINDOWS.md

 (e.g. Windows\system32 or Windows\sysWow64) or in early PATH positions.
 Sometimes adding the parent folder of the intended library to the front of the environment path can help.
 If nothing works, temporarily renaming the offending libraries can take them out of the game.
-In principle the build system tries to anticipate these problems and prevent them.
+In principle, the build system tries to anticipate these problems and prevent them.
 So if you bump into a new case, please report this on one of the SC mailing lists, or add an issue in SC's issue-tracker on Github.